-This course provides an introduction to the main branches of English linguistics.
-You will study different approaches to the analysis of the English language in order to gain deeper insights into and understanding of how English works and how we use it to communicate.
+On this 11-week course you will study different approaches to the analysis of the English language in order to gain a deeper understanding of how English works and how we use it to communicate.

 The course will cover the following areas:

 - phonetics and phonology – the study of English speech sounds and their patterns of use

 - morphology – the study of the structure of English words and how they are formed